It’s Rhubarb Season!

-Rhubarb is one of those foods that elicits feelings of love or strong dislike!
-I have fond memories ingrained in my mind of picking tall rhubarb stalks from a garden tucked behind the garage of my childhood home, dipping the end in a small bowl of sugar and taking a large bite.
+It’s rhubarb season!
+Knowing that may elicit feelings of love in your heart or make you firmly turn up your nose.
+I have fond memories ingrained in my mind of picking tall rhubarb stalks from a garden tucked behind the garage of my childhood home, dipping the end in a small bowl of sugar, and taking a large bite.
 I still enjoy that taste of sweet and sour, and the zing it provides, yet, I know others who feel otherwise!

-With rhubarb season starting in many other areas across the US, fresh stalks are showing up at local farmers markets, and will be available through much of the summer.
+With the season kicking off in many areas across the US, you’ll see fresh stalks showing up at local farmers’ markets.
+Many will have them available through much of the summer.
 Frozen rhubarb is generally available in grocers year-round.
 Flavor profiles differ slightly by variety grown – some sweeter, some more pungent.
 Check with your local farmer for options grown in your area.

 - In the early 1400’s, rhubarb root was in high demand due to its reputation as a medicinal product and was, therefore, much more expensive than other herbs or spices such as saffron and cinnamon.
 It was traded as a luxury good, just as silk, satin, diamonds and other gems.
 (Frances Wood, The Silk Road: Two Thousand Years in the Heart of Asia, University of California Press, 2002)